vladelets-vselennoy/Resume-Analyzer/README.md

 - Report issues via GitHub issue tracker
 - Ask questions in the discussion forum
 - Check release notes for updates and changes
+### Note
+- Loading of Transformers and google drive files download will take a little bit longer time.